Scalable Hierarchical Over-the-Air Federated Learning: Conclusions

 \section{Conclusions}

 In this paper, we proposed a new two-level federated learning algorithm that leverages the hierarchical network architecture and intra- and inter-cluster collaborations for a higher communication efficiency and learning accuracy.
-To implement the proposed algorithm over wireless distributed systems independent of their scale and with minimum resource requirements, we presented an over-the-air aggregation scheme for the uplink and a bandwidth-limited broadcast scheme for the downlink under limited transmit powers, and derived the effect of uplink and downlink interference on the model updates.
-We utilized PCP to characterize the spatial distribution of the devices and edge servers, and derived a convergence bound of the learning process that reflects the data heterogeneity, as well as the density and the size of the clusters.
-Also, we provided experimental results to evaluate the learning accuracy and latency of the proposed algorithm in the setup and confirm the design remarks from the analysis.
-We also showed that the proposed gradient based hierarchical FL outperforms existing solutions, and the achieved accuracy is high, despite the interference and data heterogeneity.
+To implement the proposed algorithm over wireless distributed systems independent of their scale and with minimum resource requirements, we presented an over-the-air aggregation scheme for the uplink and a bandwidth-limited broadcast scheme for the downlink, and determined how uplink and downlink interference impacts gradient and model aggregations in the algorithm.
+To minimize the interference-induced distortion on the estimations, we incorporated and optimized normalizing factors.
+We utilized PCP to characterize the spatial distribution of the devices and edge servers, derived a convergence bound of the learning process, and presented design remarks.
+Our results show that the PCP based modeling leads to useful insights on how the network parameters affect the interference and consequently the learning performance.
+The presented experimental results confirm the analytic findings and demonstrate that the proposed gradient based hierarchical FL outperforms existing solutions, and achieves high accuracy, despite interference and data heterogeneity.

 \appendices